The Commercial Fishing Museum

 Visiting The Commercial Fishing Museum at Eagle Harbor

 Hours & Admission- The Commercial Fishing Museum is part of the Eagle Harbor Lighthouse Complex and is open from mid-June to early October.
-The 2021 opening date is expected to be June 20th.
+The 2022 opening date is expected to be June 19th.
 Hours for June, September and October are 12-5 PM.
 July and August hours are 10 AM-5 PM, Monday - Saturday and 12-5 PM on Sunday.
 Admission $8.00.
-Children free.
+Children and KCHS members free.

 Location- The Commercial Fishing Museum is located in the Eagle Harbor Lighthouse Complex, located on Lighthouse Drive.
 GPS: N 47 27.579 W 88 09.562, Decimal Degrees: 47.459650, -88.159370